LearnersGuild/curriculum-app/modules/Digging-Deeper-Into-JavaScript/README.md

 ## Skills

 - Can describe JavaScript hoisting
-- Can write an immediately invoked function expressions in JavaScript
+- Can write an immediately invoked function expression in JavaScript
 - Can describe why immediately invoked function expressions are useful in JavaScript
 - Can define a JavaScript Constructor
 - Can add properties to the prototype of a JavaScript Constructor